About the Journal

 Can the Editor edit the reviews?

-No, Editors cannot alter a review.
+No, Editors cannot alter reviews in any way.

 Does IRRODL give preferential treatment to the articles submitted by known experts in the field of open and distributed learning?